BuZZ-T/lightwait/README.md

 <a name="trigger"></a>
 ## Trigger

-It calls the connected transmitter to deliver the change to the presenter.
+A trigger calls the connected transmitter to deliver the change to the presenter.
+It contains all the logic regarding what color corresponds to which status and which colors (and therefore) statuses are available.

 <a name="cli-status"></a>
 ### CLI-status notifier